 Therefore, there will be an increase in the supply of dollars and higher demand for Sterling.

 Therefore, as you suggest the value of the dollar is likely to fall and the value of sterling likely to rise.

 It is like the price of a cup final ticket.
 If everyone wanted to buy the ticket, the price would go up.
 If everyone wanted to buy Pound Sterling (because they felt it was the best currency), it’s value would also increase.

 Will the Dollar Actually fall?

-Although US debt of $1.4 trillion sounds an awful lot, it may be that investors still feel the US dollar provides a relatively attractive option.
-The US economy often proves resilient and long term economic recovery would help to reduce their debt to GDP ratio.
+Although the US debt of $1.4 trillion sounds an awful lot, it may be that investors still feel the US dollar provides a relatively attractive option.
+The US economy often proves resilient and long term economic recovery would help to reduce its debt to GDP ratio.

-The US is quite different to the Greek situation.
+The US is quite different from the Greek situation.
 In Greece, they have more serious problems, such as they can’t devalue, can’t pursue quantitative easing and don’t have the same flexibility.
-Also their economy is predicted to experience a prolonged period of recession / stagnant growth due to the spending cuts.
-Therefore, in this situation the US debt situation seems more manageable and so investors may continue to hold dollars.
+Also, their economy is predicted to experience a prolonged period of recession / stagnant growth due to the spending cuts.
+Therefore, in this situation, the US debt situation seems more manageable and so investors may continue to hold dollars.

 However, if something unexpectedly bad happened to the US economy.
-E.g. plunged back into deep recession and borrowing rapidly increased, then this may lead to a big sell off of dollars and it’s value would fall.
+E.g. plunged back into a deep recession and borrowing rapidly increased, then this may lead to a big sell-off of dollars and its value would fall.